Christian eschatology: Purgatory

-Eastern Orthodoxy and Protestantism do not believe in Purgatory as such, though the Orthodox Church is willing to allow for a period of continued sanctification (the process of being made pure, or holy) after death.
+Eastern Orthodoxy and Protestantism do not believe in Purgatory as such, but the Orthodox Church posits a period of continued sanctification after death.
 While the Eastern Orthodox Church rejects the term purgatory, it acknowledges an intermediate state after death and before final judgment, and offers prayer for the dead.
-In general, Protestant churches reject the Catholic doctrine of purgatory although some teach the existence of an intermediate state.
+In general, Protestant churches reject the Catholic doctrine of purgatory (although some teach the existence of an intermediate state).
 The general Protestant view is that the Bible, from which Protestants exclude deuterocanonical books such as 2 Maccabees, contains no overt, explicit discussion of purgatory.